orkes-io/docs/blog/2021-11-16-the-genesis-of-netflix-conductor.md

 these really solved the problems that came with the microservice explosion.
 Netflix conductor was created out of this need.

-# The Birth of conductor
+# The Birth of Conductor

 As Netflix was moving its business from DVDs to streaming, the initial catalogue on the services were mostly licensed.
 Licensed content however, did provide enough differentiation to its competitors, since everyone was trying to pay for